WilliamKyaww/Movie-Recommendation-System/README.md

 ---

 ## Key Features
-- **Data Preprocessing:** Cleaned and merged IMDB and MovieLens datasets, handled missing values, and standardized column formats.
+- **Data Preprocessing:** Cleaned and merged IMDB and MovieLens datasets, handled missing values, and standardised column formats.
 - **Collaborative Filtering:** User–item similarity computed using cosine similarity.
 - **Content-Based Filtering:** TF-IDF vectorization on movie descriptions to recommend semantically similar titles.
 - **Hybrid Approach:** Combined similarity scores to enhance diversity and coverage of recommendations.
-- **Performance Optimization:** Replaced nested loops with vectorized operations in NumPy and Scikit-learn, reducing similarity computation time by ~95%.
+- **Performance Optimization:** Replaced nested loops with vectorised operations in NumPy and Scikit-learn, reducing similarity computation time by ~95%.
 - **Evaluation:** Compared recommendation quality using precision and recall metrics, with qualitative validation of recommendation relevance.

 ---